mollyim/mollysocket/README.md

 ### Android
 * If MollySocket webserver is not accessible from the Internet, you can enable the **Air Gaped** mode.
 You will have to register your connection manually on MollySocket.
-* There are 2 different fetch strategies:
-  * REST: Every time MollySocket receives a(n encrypted) data : it notifies Molly via UnifiedPush and Molly fetch using the rest strategy (that's a built-in strategy)
-  * Websocket: Every time MollySocket receives a(n encrypted) data : it notifies Molly via UnifiedPush if it hasn't notified the last 5 seconds.
-Then Molly open the websocket for 20secs.
-This strategy avoid to reach some rate limit for some public provider such as https://ntfy.sh but may increase a little bit the battery drain.
+* Every time MollySocket receives a(n encrypted) data : it notifies Molly via UnifiedPush if it hasn't notified the last 5 seconds.
+Then Molly open the websocket for 60secs.

 ## About security